caish-cloud/react-cookies-consent/CONTRIBUTING.md

 #### Make Your Changes

 1. Fork this repo
+2. `cd` into the project directory
+3. `yarn`
-2. Create your feature branch: `git checkout -b my-new-feature`
+4. Create your feature branch: `git checkout -b my-new-feature`
-3. Make your changes
+5. Make your changes
-4. `npm run build`
+6. `yarn build`
-5. Import this project into your previously created React project's `App.js`:
+7. Import this project into your previously created React project's `App.js`:
    > This assumes that both of these projects live in the same folder.
 You may
    > need to update the path below if the assumption is incorrect.